 The faster paid up insurance is established in the policy, the faster the cash value in a Whole Life Insurance policy will accrue.
 Keeping this growth of paid up insurance within the guidelines of the Internal Revenue Code’s seven pay period will keep the policy from becoming a Modified Endowment Contract, which will keep the policy’s growth from becoming a tax liability for the policy holder if the policy is ever surrendered, lapses or borrowed against.

 Life insurance proceeds are tax free for the beneficiary up to the gift tax limitations.
-In addition to this fact, cash values grow tax-differed in Whole Life Insurance policies.
+In addition to this fact, cash values grow tax-deferred in Whole Life Insurance policies.
 For this reason, in a survey taken by Limra (formerly Life Insurance and Marketing Research Association), 11% of people who purchase cash value life insurance do so not merely for the death benefit but also for the tax advantages.
 Twenty-two percent of people purchase cash value life insurance for the ability to transfer wealth tax-free.
 The Tax Foundation estimates that $1.68 billion was transferred by clients in 2010, tax-free, and nearly 40% of all such policies were sold with premiums of $20,000 or more annually.[i]

 Many Whole Life Insurance policies offer dividends to policy holders.
 Dividends are paid to policy holders based on the profits which the insurance company has earned over the past year.
 Dividend rates are determined by the insurance company’s board and are paid annually to policy holders on the policy anniversary date of each participating policy.